Ulcer (dermatology): Signs and symptoms

 Skin ulcers appear as open craters, often round, with layers of skin that have eroded.
 The skin around the ulcer may be red, swollen, and tender.
-Patients may feel pain on the skin around the ulcer, and fluid may ooze from the ulcer.
+Patients may feel pain in the skin around the ulcer, and fluid may ooze from the ulcer.
 In some cases, ulcers can bleed and, rarely, patients experience fever.
 Ulcers sometimes seem not to heal; healing, if it does occur, tends to be slow.
 Ulcers that heal within 12 weeks are usually classified as acute, and longer-lasting ones as chronic.

 Ulcers develop in stages.
-In stage 1 the skin is red with soft underlying tissue.
-In the second stage the redness of the skin becomes more pronounced, swelling appears, and there may be some blisters and loss of outer skin layers.
+In stage 1, the skin is red with soft underlying tissue.
+In the second stage, the redness of the skin becomes more pronounced, swelling appears, and there may be some blisters and loss of outer skin layers.
 During the next stage, the skin may become necrotic down through the deep layers of skin, and the fat beneath the skin may become exposed and visible.
 In stage 4, deeper necrosis usually occurs, the fat underneath the skin is completely exposed, and the muscle may also become exposed.
-In the last two stages the sore may cause a deeper loss of fat and necrosis of the muscle; in severe cases it can extend down to bone level, destruction of the bone may begin, and there may be sepsis of joints.
+In the last two stages, the sore may cause a deeper loss of fat and necrosis of the muscle; in severe cases, it can extend down to bone level, destruction of the bone may begin, and there may be sepsis of joints.

 Chronic ulcers may be painful.
 Most patients complain of constant pain at night and during the day.
 Chronic ulcer symptoms usually include increasing pain, friable granulation tissue, foul odour, and wound breakdown instead of healing.
 Symptoms tend to worsen once the wound has become infected.

 Venous skin ulcers that may appear on the lower leg, above the calf or on the lower ankle usually cause achy and swollen legs.
-If these ulcers become infected they may develop an unpleasant odour, increased tenderness and redness.
-Before the ulcer establishes definitively, there may be a dark red or purple skin over the affected area as well as a thickening, drying, and itchy skin.
+If these ulcers become infected, they may develop an unpleasant odour, increased tenderness, and redness.
+Before the ulcer establishes definitively, there may be a dark red or purple skin over the affected area, as well as thickening, drying, and itchy skin.

-Although skin ulcers do not seem of great concern at a first glance, they are worrying conditions especially in people with diabetes, as they are at risk of developing diabetic neuropathy.
+Although skin ulcers do not seem of great concern at first glance, they are worrying conditions, especially in people with diabetes, as they are at risk of developing diabetic neuropathy.

 Ulcers may also appear on the cheeks, soft palate, the tongue, and on the inside of the lower lip.
 These ulcers usually last from 7 to 14 days and can be painful.